-Sadly, I am no longer in beautiful Bavaria, but I was fortunate enough to spend last weekend with two of my favorite people in southern Germany doing the route my parents took me on 20 years ago when I was a toddler.
+Sadly, website like this I am no longer in beautiful Bavaria, unhealthy but I was fortunate enough to spend last weekend with two of my favorite people in southern Germany doing the route my parents took me on 20 years ago when I was a toddler.

 “Sprechen Sie deutsch?”

 There’s no better way to be humbled than to realize that you can’t even walk into a store and complete a simple transaction because you don’t speak or understand a lick of the language.
 In this case, visit web the German references from Rammstein and The Producers did me no help.
 Our roadtrip down to Germany began as expected with a few fiascos.
 Kirsten and I have encountered so many travel disasters (everything from losing each other in Italy to taking out my car’s brake light and bumper in Canada) that we have matching St. Christopher charms to attempt to bring us better luck.
 Possibly because I forgot my St. Christopher on this trip, we took off from the Netherlands 4 hours later than expected due to the Avis Rent-a-Car business changing locations without notifying clients on their website.
 After finally picking up our cute little Opel car in Arnhem, we (or Adam) drove nearly 9 hours straight down to the town of Füssen on the German border, where we then encountered our next dilemma of trying to find our hostel without a map or hint of directions whatsoever.
 Luckily, it all worked out and we had a place to sleep that night that was not in the car.